premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-51. How many .class files are created when you compile a file with inner classes in Java?
+51. How many .class files are created when you compile a file with inner classes in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)